blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 **!
 Work In Progress !** Not yet suitable for use.
 Please wait for the first SemVer versioned release.

-A DynamoDB driver for [`spatie/laravel-event-sourcing`](https://github.com/spatie/laravel-event-sourcing) allowing for a serverless approach to data storage.
+A DynamoDB driver for [`spatie/laravel-event-sourcing`](https://github.com/spatie/laravel-event-sourcing) allowing for a serverless approach to your event and snapshot data storage.

 **Why use this?**